Reference

 A GPU process (wgpu/Vulkan) that extracts regions of interest from camera frames and produces NPU-ready tensor dmabufs.
 Imports dmabuf frames from mos-camera-capture, exports tensor topics consumed by mos-ai-runtime.

 No pixel data crosses the CPU: the CPU drives the GPU command buffer, not the pixel pipeline.
-On iMX8M Plus: Vulkan ROI portable.
-On Qualcomm platforms: dmabuf-to-NPU zero-copy via ION/rpcmem.
+On the MIPI-CSI AI-class variant: Vulkan ROI portable.
+On the serialiser-bridge AI-class variant: dmabuf-to-NPU zero-copy via shared GPU memory.

 Vision → AI Funnel →